 For the $\kappa_{\mathrm{L}}$ model, the unfilled $d$-electron count, \texttt{mean$\,$NdUnfilled}, has an overall positive effect on $\kappa_{\mathrm{L}}$, meaning that compositions enriched in $s$-block and early $d$-block elements are predicted to have higher $\kappa_{\mathrm{L}}$.
-This reflects the tendency of these elements to form strong, directional $s$–$p$ and $d$–$p$ hybridized bonds that stiffen the lattice and increase phonon group velocities.
-Conversely, late $d$-block elements such as Cu and Ag, with fuller $d$ shells, tend to form softer and more anharmonic bonds that hinder phonon transport.
-Notably, a few compositions with low \texttt{mean$\,$NdUnfilled} still show high $\kappa_{\mathrm{L}}$; these likely correspond to $p$-block–dominated chemistries such as AlN and SiC, which also possess strong bonding and thus high lattice thermal conductivity.
-The average deviation of unfilled $d$- and $p$-electron counts, \texttt{avg$\,$dev$\,$NdUnfilled} and \texttt{avg$\,$dev$\,$NpUnfilled}, respectively, has a more nuanced positive impact on $\kappa_{\mathrm{L}}$.
-These features quantify the contrast in unfilled $d$/$p$ counts between constituent elements, that is, the degree of “role differentiation” or bonding complementarity between cations and anions.
+Chemically, these elements favor the formation of strong and directional $s$–$p$ and $d$–$p$ hybridized bonds that stiffen the lattice and increase phonon group velocities.
+Conversely, late $d$-block elements, such as Cu and Ag, with fuller $d$ shells, tend to form softer and more anharmonic bonds that hinder phonon transport.
+Notably, a few compositions with low \texttt{mean$\,$NdUnfilled} still show high $\kappa_{\mathrm{L}}$. these likely correspond to $p$-block–dominated, super-hard networks, such as AlN and SiC, which also possess strong bonding and thus high lattice thermal conductivity.
+Furthermore, the average deviation of unfilled $d$- and $p$-electron counts (\texttt{avg$\,$dev$\,$NdUnfilled} and \texttt{avg$\,$dev$\,$NpUnfilled}) positively influence $\kappa_{\mathrm{L}}$.
+These features quantify the contrast in unfilled $d$/$p$ counts between constituent elements, that is, the degree of ``role differentiation'' or bonding complementarity between cations and anions.
 Larger contrast typically accompanies strong ionic--covalent hybridization and high bond stiffness, which promote higher phonon group velocity and thus higher $\kappa_{\mathrm{L}}$.